Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 Check in with your coworkers quickly and easily with Pumble

-To ensure you’re communicating as effectively and efficiently as possible — say what you mean and only check in when you’re truly curious about how a coworker is doing and what you can do to support them
+To ensure you’re communicating as effectively and efficiently as possible — say what you mean and only check in when you’re truly curious about how a coworker is doing and what you can do to support them.

-• Organize a video call with them to see how they are doing.
+- Organizing a video call with them to see how they are doing.